stevenmhunt/website/docs/cucumber/reporting.md

 The easiest way to get started with reporting is to use the [Cucumber Reports](https://reports.cucumber.io/) service.

-Watch [this video](https://smartbear.wistia.com/medias/nrgptu7825) for a quick introduction or read the introductory [blog post](/blog/open-source/cucumber-reports/) for more details.
+Watch [this video](https://smartbear.wistia.com/medias/nrgptu7825) for a quick introduction.

 Publishing to the Cucumber Reports service is currently supported in: